nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 ### Manual Update

-During development, it is often convenient to instruct a NuvlaBox to simply update a deployment by simply downloading Docker images if they have changed regardless of image versions.
+During development, it is often convenient to instruct a NuvlaEdge to simply update a deployment by simply downloading Docker images if they have changed regardless of image versions.
 This can be done by simply forcing a update on a deployment.

 ![nuvlabox-app-manual-update](/assets/img/nuvlabox-app-manual-update.png)
 {: style="width: 50%;" class="center-image" :}